“Joseph was excellent and very much impressed those who were present and [we] would definitely be eager to use him again in upcoming hearings.”

 Joseph accepts instructions across landlord and tenant law.
 He has significant experience of possession claims against tenants under the Housing Acts and following notices to quit.
 Joseph also acts in commercial landlord and tenant matters, including tenancy renewal claims.

 Joseph has experience of forfeiture actions including for long residential and commercial leases.
 He has settled pleadings, defended the validity of forfeiture, and provided ongoing advice on these matters in addition to appearing in court.
 He has appeared in the High Court to defend the validity of a business tenancy’s forfeiture.
+He is instructed in an ongoing High Court appeal on the defences to forfeiture under the Leasehold Reform Act 1967.

 He is particularly interested in cases which involve the law of trusts, and has acted for landlords and tenants where serious disputes about beneficial interests arise in possession proceedings.